TaoZhong11/BrainExtraction-TissueSegmentation-Macaque/README.md

 ## BETS_Formers: Brain Extraction and Tissue Segmentation for Macaque using Transformer Models
-Trained on large scale macaque brain data-set.
+Trained on large scale macaque brain data-set from different sites.

 Parts of codes are borrowed from [nn-UNet](https://github.com/MIC-DKFZ/nnUNet) and [nn-Former](https://github.com/282857341/nnFormer)